AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/DeclsAndCalls/req.rst

-SC shall be assessed correctly within all possible kinds of subprograms, everywhere they might be declared and anyhow they might be reached.
+SC shall be assessed correctly within each kind of subprogram, wherever they are declared and however they are reached.

 Testing Strategy